OpenVisualCloud/SVT-HEVC/gstreamer-plugin/README.md

     gst-launch-1.0 -e videotestsrc ! video/x-raw ! svthevcenc ! mpegtsmux ! filesink location=out.ts

-If you're not familiar with GStreamer, gst-launch-1.0 is part of GStreamer tools, and mpegtsmux is part of GStreamer Bad plugins, `-e` option allows CTRL+C to translate to an EOS (end of stream) signal on the pipeline.
+If you're not familiar with GStreamer, gst-launch-1.0 is part of GStreamer tools, mpegtsmux is part of GStreamer Bad plugins, and the `-e` option allows CTRL+C to translate to an EOS (end of stream) signal on the pipeline.

 ## Compiling and Installing
 ### Build Dependencies